What it does: Lots of important, hi-tech stuff

-Lockheed Martin recruits grads from the following disciplines: IT, computer science, software engineering, mechatronics/mechanical engineering, electronics/electrical engineering and systems engineering.
+Lockheed Martin recruits graduates from the following disciplines: IT, computer science, software engineering, mechatronics/mechanical engineering, electronics/electrical engineering and systems engineering.
 (Those with other types of engineering degrees may also be considered).

 If you perform well you can expect to steadily progress to more senior technical positions then managerial roles.
 Lockheed Martin is committed to the growth of its staff.
 Those wishing to climb the career ladder are provided with mentoring and coaching, internal and external educational opportunities, informal and formal career-building programs and the opportunity to network with senior executives.

 For a company filled with engineers, the culture at Lockheed Martin Australia is surprisingly social and laidback.
 There is a social club and plenty of more informal social events, such as Friday drinks and monthly BBQs.
 There’s an emphasis on teamwork and most staff see their colleagues and supervisors as being supportive.
 You’ll have to put in the hours if there is an important deadline approaching but overall the work-life balance is reasonable.
 It’s not a big deal if you need to come in late or leave early and many staff get one RDO a month.

 An industry leader in defence and technology, Lockheed Martin Australia employs more than 1000 people who contribute to a global workforce of more than 100,000.

 In Australia we are working on next-generation pilot training, combat systems integration, rotary wing systems and sustainment, 5th generation air combat capability and surveillance across air, sea, land and space domains.